 - Students and instructors travel to partnering communities for meetings with emergency management officials and community leaders.

-- Results of these planning exercises include:
+- The results of these planning exercises include:

 - Our students receive a transformational educational experience; and